Security and Reliability

 Why Security and Reliability Matter

-Technical solutions often handle sensitive data, user actions, transactions, permissions, operational records, and business-critical workflows.
+Technical solutions often handle sensitive data, user actions, transactions, permissions, operational records, integrations, and business-critical workflows.
 When those systems are poorly protected or unstable, the impact is not limited to technical inconvenience.

 - A weak permission setup can expose customer data.